spinnaker/spinnaker.github.io/reference/halyard/secrets/gcs-secrets.md

   token: <TOKEN>
 ```

 Note: You could choose to store the password under different keys than `github.password` and `github.token`.
-You'd just need to change how to reference the secret further down.
+You'd just need to [change how to reference the secret](#referencing-secrets).

 ### Storing sensitive files
 Some Spinnaker configuration uses information stored as files.
 For example, upload the `kubeconfig` file of your Kubernetes account directly to `mybucket/mykubeconfig`: